 I spend a lot of time thinking about humans thinking about other animals thinking about us.
 I grew up alongside a small herd of donkeys, two parrots, a series of sickly hamsters, three dogs, a bunch of barn cats that didn’t like me, a rabbit named Violetta, an armored catfish named Harold, and a tarantula.
 I never stopped wondering what was going on in their heads and I’m curious about the long history of humans trying to make sense of nonhuman minds.
 As a writer and historian of science, I study the ways in which our ideas of animals thinking have changed since roughly the 1880s.
 I believe that paying attention to animal behavior, particularly when other animals are doing things we might call crazy, can tell us an immense amount about ourselves.
-We have far more in common with other animals, from parrots to poodles to gray whales, than we tend to think and the ways in which we lose, and often recover our minds offers some extremely interesting proof.

 I just finished my PhD in history and anthropology of science at MIT and am working as an affiliate artist at the Headlands Center for the Arts.
 I am also a TED fellow.
 My book, Animal Madness: How anxious dogs, compulsive parrots and elephants in recovery help us understand ourselves, is coming out with Simon & Schuster on June 10, 2014.
 I write for a variety of publications–virtual, on paper, and live–from Pop Up Magazine to the New Inquiry.
 If you have any questions, feel free to contact me, laurel dot braitman at gmail dot com, sign up for my newsletter, or follow me on twitter @LaurelBraitman.
 I also love talking to people about animals, and us.
 I’m represented by the Lavin Agency.